montiporacapitata/lightinducedphenotypicplasticity/README.md

-Data and code used in the manuscript entitled "Evidence of light-driven phenotypic2 plasticity in the Hawaiian coral <i>Montipora capitata<i>"
+Data and code used in the manuscript entitled "Evidence of light-driven phenotypic plasticity in the Hawaiian coral <i>Montipora capitata<i>"